MagnetForensics/dumpit-linux/README.md

 Usage: dumpitforlinux [OPTIONS] [Output Path]

 Arguments:
-  [Output Path]  Path to the output archive or file
+  [Output Path]  Path to the output archive, file, or named pipe

 Options:
-  -0, --to-stdout  Write to stdout instead of a file -r, --raw        Create a single core dump file instead of a compressed archive -v, --verbose    Print extra output while parsing -h, --help       Print help information
+  -0, --to-stdout  Write to stdout instead of a file -r, --raw        Create a single core dump file instead of a compressed archive -v, --verbose    Print extra output while parsing -p, --pipe       Writes output to a named pipe.
+Note that if DumpIt is set to write an archive, it will write the archive to the pipe
+  -h, --help       Print help information
   -V, --version    Print version information
 ```